Rahilii/final-project-Rahil/README.md

 1. Create a kubernetes deployment yaml file, that uses the Docker image from step 2
     - remember to export port 8000

-2. Crete a kubernetes service yaml file
+2. Create a kubernetes service yaml file

 3. Apply the kubernetes development and servics configuration